Skip to main content

 Resident Strains:

 These are referred to as “human strain” bacteria, as they re-establish and adhere to the intestinal tract to repair the body’s intestinal flora.
-They are naturally found in the human intestine and have a high tolerance to stomach acid and bile salts.
+These probiotics are naturally found in the human intestine and have a high tolerance to stomach acid and bile salts.

 Examples of Resident Strains